codatio/codat-docs/docs/bank-feeds-api/qbo-bank-feeds/qbo-bank-feeds.md

 ## Overview

 With our integration, your SMB customers can connect their bank accounts in your application to QuickBooks Online (QBO) using one-time credentials.
-You can then push [Bank transactions](/accounting-api#/schemas/BankTransactions) from those accounts to QBO, via Codat, in chronological order.
+You can then push [Bank transactions](/accounting-api#/schemas/BankTransactions) from those accounts to target accounts in QBO, via Codat, in chronological order.

-The SMB user connection journey can occur in the QBO Bank Feeds Link UI, which is built and hosted by Codat, or in your own app via proxy endpoints for credentials generation.
+An SMB user can connect their bank accounts in the QBO Bank Feeds Link UI, which is built and hosted by Codat, or in your own app via proxy endpoints for credentials generation.
 Your SMB users can view transactions from their connected accounts as bank feeds in QBO.
 From there, they can easily reconcile transactions against accounting entries.

 Note that bank transactions are sent from Codat to QBO on a daily schedule.
 Your SMB users can override this by updating their transactions in the QBO UI at any time.